cpage-pivotal/app-advisor-mcp/README.md

 # Cloud Foundry MCP Server

 This MCP Server provides an LLM interface for interacting with [Spring Application Advisor](https://techdocs.broadcom.com/us/en/vmware-tanzu/spring/tanzu-spring/commercial/spring-tanzu/app-advisor-what-is-app-advisor.html).
-It was built with the [Spring AI MCP](https://spring.io/blog/2024/12/11/spring-ai-mcp-announcement) project.
+It was built with the [Spring AI MCP](https://spring.io/blog/2024/12/11/spring-ai-mcp-announcement) project, based on an implementation by @Albertoimpl

 ![Sample](images/sample.png)